 Paul Schwartzbaum, Independent scholar; formerly Senior Technical Advisor and Conservator for Museum Construction and Overseas Exhibitions, Guggenheim Foundation, New York.
 "The history and potential downside of preventive conservation in the exhibition of works of art," September–December, 2013

 Marianne Elizabeth Webb, Conservator, Webb Conservation Services, Halfmoon Bay, British Columbia, Canada.
 "Understanding the discoloration of Asian lacquer," January–June 2014

 Gregory Cyril Young, Independent scholar, Sydney, Australia.
 "Building capacity in cultural sustainability: A shared model for conservation, sustainability, and culture," April –June, 2014

 The Postdoctoral Fellowship in Conservation Science is a two-year program designed to provide recent PhD recipients in chemistry and the physical sciences with experience in conservation science.

-    Applications for the 2015–2017 post-doctoral fellowship will be available in mid-2014.
+Applications for the 2015–2017 post-doctoral fellowship will be available in fall 2014.
 Application materials and full terms of the postdoctoral program will be found on the Getty Foundation website.

 Current and Past Postdoctoral Fellows in Conservation Science